 Willow Park is an attractive area of parkland situated on Needlers End Lane with a children’s play area and plenty of space for picnics, games, walking and rambling.
 It has many mature trees and is well worth a visit.

-The Council is currently mounting a major programme of work in the park to attract more visitors.
-Local residents have given us a great deal of help with working on plans for the future, which are already starting to come to fruition.
-Residents helped with clearing some of the overgrown areas of the park and planted many hundreds of bulbs in 2018 and 2019, so spring 2020 should be a real picture.
+Since 2017 the Council has invested to improve the park and make it more attractive to visitors.
+Local residents continue to give their help both with working on plans for the future, and direct small scale projects.
+Residents helped with clearing some of the overgrown areas of the park and planted many hundreds of bulbs since 2018.
 Solihull Council provided the bulbs and a lot of the heavy ground clearance work was done by the Warwickshire Conservation Volunteers.
 We are particularly grateful for their contribution.

-2019 has also seen the planting of trees and hedging plants, provided free from the Woodland Trust, the Arden Free Tree Scheme and 5 native Black Poplars from the Queens Canopy scheme.
-Again Warwickshire Conservation Volunteers and Friends of Willow Park have done all the planting work.
+2019 saw the planting of trees and hedging plants, provided free from the Woodland Trust, the Arden Free Tree Scheme and 5 native Black Poplars from the Queens Canopy scheme.
+Again, Warwickshire Conservation Volunteers and Friends of Willow Park have done all the planting work.

-The Friends of Willow Park group has been created by residents to specifically act as a focus for people using the park and to access grants for park improvements, they have a Facebook page, which is well worth a look.
+The Friends of Willow Park group has been created by residents to specifically act as a focus for people using the park and to access grants for park improvements.